 If you’re looking for a low-maintenance grooming routine, the PON is not the right breed for you.
 The breed’s characteristic long, thick, shaggy coat needs daily brushing to avoid matting.
 Though the fur is mostly water resistant, the long coat tends to pick up debris like sticks and dirt.
 The PON also has a dense undercoat, so seasonal shedding is to be expected.

-This dog's genetic material sets him up to be a watch dog, so be aware that you're working with genes that dictate your dog should be wary of strangers.
+This dog's genetic material sets them up to be a watch dog, so be aware that you're working with genes that dictate your dog should be wary of strangers.
 Correcting your dog for this behavior is likely to make it worse.
-Instead, focus on rewarding your dog for good behavior and setting up situations where he's likely to succeed.
-If you're hitting a wall with stubbornness, reevaluate what you're offering as a reward for training - perhaps that's the problem!
+Instead, focus on rewarding your dog for good behavior and setting up situations where they're likely to succeed.
+If you're hitting a wall with stubbornness, reevaluate what you're offering as a reward for training.
 Trying to overpower your Polish Lowland Sheepdog with force or intimidation will likely harm your relationship and can backfire on training goals.

 Common Health Problems